-Competitions Categories Impact on Advancement Impact on Time Rank Qualification Speed Trials all No impact on advancement. n/a All except Qualification Speed TrialsChampio nship and National events Youth C May be eligible to advance to next round.
-(9.15.7) Forfeits ability to run that race, but eligible for other race.
-(9.15.7)n/a All except Qualification Speed TrialsChampio nship and National All except Youth C Not eligible to advance to next round (9.16.29.7.5) Forfeits ability to run that race, but eligible for other race in that round for Time Rank purposes.
+Series FS Impact on Advancement FS Impact on Time Rank Youth and Collegiate No impact on advancement.
+Forfeits ability to run that race, but eligible for other race in that round for Time Rank purposes.
+(9.12.3, 9.20.7) Elite Not eligible to advance to next round (9.7.5) Forfeits ability to run that race, but eligible for other race in that round for Time Rank purposes.
 (9.12.3, 9.20.7)